roddicki/phonegap-play-audio/README.md

 # Hello World PhoneGap audio player [![bitHound Score][bithound-img]][bithound-url]

-A Phonegap project that is a simple API for playing audio files
+A Phonegap project that is a simple API for playing audio files on Android and iOS

 ## Usage
 Create a new phonegap project using Phonegap cli or desktop app.